Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: Ordered Indexed Marking Semantics

-Indeed, it is not even enough to keep track of the order of events to differentiate process runs when considering the resulting indexed markings: one must also consider how conditions are mapped to individual tokens, i.e., indexed places.
-In fact, if we consider a different initial $\delta_0$ mapping $b^3_2$ on $(s_2, 2)$ and $b^2_2$ on $(s_2, 3)$, and the same transition sequence $u \, v$ above, where, however, the second transition consumes the token $(s_2, 3)$ and generates the token $(s_3, 1)$, we get a process $\pi$ isomorphic to that in Figure \ref{fig:proc-seq}(a) (with the same transition sequence $\sigma$ on $\pi$), but the final indexed marking is $\{ (s_2, 1), (s_2, 2) (s_2, 4), (s_2, 5), (s_3, 1) \}$.
-(Of course, there is also an instance of the transition sequence $u \, v$ of the net, where $v$ consumes one of the tokens produced by $u$, but in this case the transition sequence of the process would be different). \end{exa}
+Indeed, it is not even enough to keep track of the order of events to compute the resulting indexed markings: one must also consider how conditions are mapped to individual tokens initially.
+In fact, if we consider a different initial $\delta_0'$ (compatible with the initial $\rho_0$, that is not modified, if we consider processes instead of partial processes) mapping $b^3_2$ on $(s_2, 2)$ and $b^2_2$ on $(s_2, 3)$, and the same transition sequence $t_1 \, t_2$ above, where, however, the second transition consumes the token $(s_2, 3)$ and generates the token $(s_3, 1)$, we get the same process $\pi$ of Figure \ref{fig:proc-seq}(a) (with the same event sequence $\sigma$ on $\pi$), but the final indexed marking is $\{ (s_2, 1), (s_2, 2) (s_2, 4), (s_2, 5), (s_3, 1) \}$.